-The sooner you hire me as your domestic violence defense attorney, the sooner I can begin working on your behalf to have the charges dropped, reduced or to fight the charges in court or arrange for a plea bargain to minimize your sentence.
+The sooner you hire me as your domestic violence defense attorney, the sooner I can begin working on your behalf to have the charges dropped, reduced or to fight the accusations in court or arrange for a plea bargain to minimize your sentence.
 In some cases, I may contact the District Attorney long before your first court date is scheduled in order to provide statements or other evidence on your behalf to show the charges should be reduced or dropped.

 You Can Fight and Win Against These Charges

-While many people wonder whether it is really worth trying to fight domestic violence charges, I can assure you that this is one investment that is absolutely worth it.
+While many people wonder whether it is really worth trying to fight domestic violence accusations, I can assure you that this is one investment that is absolutely worth it.
 These criminal charges mostly rely on the testimony of the police, the testimony of the victim and medical records (if either party received treatment).
 Your attorney in San Diego can show that (in most cases) the police only witnessed the aftermath of the fight and did not see what happened firsthand.

 In many cases, each party involved will have drastically different stories and your story may be just as credible, if not more so, than the alleged victim.
 And while medical records can back up a victim’s claim that they were injured, they can also often backup the defendant’s claim that they were acting in self defense, which can serve as a total criminal defense to these charges in some cases.

 Defenses Against Domestic Violence

 There are many different defenses to these charges and it is up to you and your Vista domestic violence defense lawyer to determine the right course of action for your case based on the specific facts and laws involved in your situation.
 Some of the most common defenses include: